Healing often begins with the food on your plate.

 Berries, such as strawberries, blueberries, raspberries, and blackberries, are high fiber foods rich in vitamins, and minerals.
 In addition to their many health properties, berries contain antioxidants called anthocyanins, which have anti-inflammatory effects.

-Snacking on berries through the day, adding them to a salad, smoothie or greek yogurt parfait is a great way to fight inflammation and improve your gut health.
+Snacking on berries through the day, adding them to a salad, smoothie or Greek yogurt parfait is a great way to fight inflammation and improve your gut health.

 Eating berries during the day is best.
 Consuming berries with their natural sugars close to bedtime, some say anytime after dark, may disrupt your sleep patterns.